Killing of Azelle Rodney: Independent public inquiry

 In July 2013 the public inquiry concluded that the armed police officer who fired the fatal shots had "no lawful justification" for killing Rodney.
 The report of the inquiry noted that eight shots were fired from close range in 2.1 seconds, six of which hit Rodney.
 The first two shots that hit him had neutralised any threat from Rodney.
 Subsequent shots were unlawful, either causing death or being fired at "a dead or dying man".
 The inquiry found that 'E7', the officer who killed Rodney, "could not rationally be believed" and rejected his version of events which were contradicted by forensic evidence.
 The inquiry did not find that 'E7' was deliberately lying.
 The inquiry concluded that firing at Rodney to kill him "was disproportionate and therefore unreasonable and unlawful".

 Susan Alexander, Rodney's mother, said he should not have been, "summarily killed".
 "The police owe me an apology for the unlawful killing of my son", she said.

 'E7', supported by the Metropolitan Police Commissioner, applied to the High Court for a judicial review of the public inquiry, claiming the Chair's conclusions were "irrational".
-In refusing the application Justice Sir Wyn Williams said he had "no doubt" there was "ample evidence to justify the finding" that 'E7' did not have an honest belief that Mr Rodney had picked up a gun.
+In refusing the application Mr Justice Williams said he had "no doubt" there was "ample evidence to justify the finding" that 'E7' did not have an honest belief that Mr Rodney had picked up a gun.

 The case was referred to the Crown Prosecution Service (CPS) to determine whether a prosecution should be launched.